Cogwheel-Validator/tnom/README.md

 - Poetry (optional)
 - All ot the requirements in the requirements.txt file
 - patchelf # only if you plan to compile the code
+- clang # only if you plan to compile the code

 The script was made using Python 3.11 it should work with any version >= 3.11, but it has only been tested with 3.11.